 Notes

-Jam thickens after cooling, so avoid overcooking.
+The mango jam thickens after cooling, so avoid overcooking.

-Stir frequently, especially at the final stage.
+Stir frequently, especially when the jam begins to thicken.

 Use non-fibrous mangoes for smooth texture.